Publications of Thomas Colcombet

 Theory of Computing, 2005, pages 234–243.
 ACM.

-Tree-walking automata are a natural sequential model for recognizing tree languages.
+a natural sequential model for recognizing tree languages.
+Every tree language

 2004